-Fintech businesses that meet certain eligibility criteria, who are looking to provide financial services or engage in credit activities, and are likely to be regulated by the Australian Securities and Investments Commission (ASIC).

-Australia's regulatory sandbox is based on three key components, designed to allow businesses to test products and services without holding the usual Australian financial services license (AFSL) or Australian credit license (ACL).
-These three components are:
+Fintech businesses that meet certain eligibility criteria who are looking to provide financial services or engage in credit activities.
+This would include activities that are likely to be regulated by the Australian Securities and Investments Commission (ASIC) under a relevant licensing regime.
+Australia's regulatory sandbox is currently based on four key components designed to allow businesses to test products and services without holding the usual Australian financial services licence (AFSL) or Australian credit licence (ACL).
+These four components are: